FaresMestre/faresmestre.github.io/src/index.md

 > [!NOTE]
 > This page is currently under construction.
 This is mostly due to the fact that my academic life is
 > under construction
+> As such, the main purpose of this page is to serve as sort of a CV until I'm in a position to actively contribute

 # Education